A corner of Hoa Lu ancient capital now

 Through most of this period, Hoa Lu remained part of Truong Yen province of the northern Thanh Hoa state but its influence was severely reduced as the governments in Thang Long fell into disarray and corruption.
 When the emergent Nguyễn Dynasty threatened the power of Thang Long, the Northern emperor of the time, Chiêu Thống appealed to the new Qing Dynasty to the north for assistance.

-This request was eagerly accepted by the Qing, who sent some 200,000 troops south and successfully pushed the Nguyen back to the natural “wall” of the Annamite Mountains of Central Vietnam but in the process took control of Thang Long.
+This request was eagerly accepted by the Qing, who sent some 200,000 troops south.
+Successfully pushing the Nguyen back to the natural “wall” of the Annamite Mountains of Central Vietnam the Qing then took control of Thang Long.
 And so the fourth domination of Vietnam by China began.

 The Nguyen appealed to the French, who had been trying unsuccessfully to gain a foothold in Vietnam since the 17th century.
 France obliged and the last great Vietnamese feudal administration began with the ascendancy of Gia Long (aka Nguyen Anh) in 1802.
-This first King of the new Nguyen Dynasty took control of all of Vietnam, including the newly annexed southern lands from the fading Champa Empire of Cambodia.
+With the assistance of French firepower, this first King of the new Nguyen Dynasty took control of all of Vietnam, including the newly annexed southern lands from the fading Champa Empire of Cambodia.

 The Rise of Modern Viet Nam

-The French followed the same strategy as the Qing had done in the north and over several decades took control over most of modern day Vietnam.
+But there is no such thing as a free lunch and the French followed the much same strategy as the Qing had done in the north and over the next few decades, France took control over most of modern day Vietnam.
 In the process they divided it into the three states of Tonkin, Annam and Cochin – roughly the present day “states’ of North, Central and Southern Vietnam.

 French Cannon